plexoio/bitplexo/README.md

 ## Scope Plane <a name="scope-plane"></a> | [#](#index)

+As the strategy plane has introduced, our iteration is designed to meet the future development needs of a `financial platform or bank`.
+We are focused on ensuring a positive `user experience` and `user interface` for this project.
+This will showcase how users perceive the web3 application and how it can benefit both stakeholders and the company.

+Our purpose is to use the data obtained from our research on the `strategy plane` to build the foundation for a successful `web3 financial application`.

-For this iteration, we decided to include features and functionalities under the following conditions and goals:
+For this MVP iteration, we have decided to include features and functionalities based on the following conditions and goals:

 |               Condition               |                             Iteration                              |                      Goals                      |